makubacki/tianocore.github.io/Tasks-MinPlatform-QemuOpenBoardPkg.md

 At a minimum, QemuOpenBoardPkg should run on `qemu-system-x86_64` with a 32-bit PEI and a 64-bit DXE, which is the typical UEFI system firmware environment.
 Other system targets can also be optionally implemented for extra credit, such as `qemu-system-i386` or `qemu-system-aarch64` or `qemu-system-riscv64`.

+There is an open source Qemu FSP available [here](https://github.com/universalpayload/fspsdk/tree/qemu_fsp_x64).
+While this FSP does not do much silicon initialization, it is a great vehicle for testing FSP integration.
+At present, this open source FSP has only been tested in Slimbootloader and only supports the FSP 2.0 specification.
+As extra credit, this project could integrate the FSP and upgrade it to FSP 2.2.
+QemuOpenBoardPkg can provide a test vehicle to create a fully open source example of FSP including both API mode and Dispatch mode.
+QemuOpenBoardPkg could also be used as a sandbox for exploring future FSP architectural upgrades like 64-bit FSP for example.

 # Development Environment
 Building: This project can be completed on any edk2 supported OS or toolchain.
 Ideally, QemuOpenBoardPkg should be compiler agnostic and be able to build with either Clang, GCC, or Visual C++ though that is not a strict requirement.